Non-Markovianity of $2K-B$ and a degeneration: A flat degeneration of

 \subsection{Future infimum reflection}

-Following Pitman's $2M-B$ theorem, it has been shown that (first in \cite{Jeulin_enlargement}), for $2M-B$ (i.e., BES(3)), if reflected against its future infimum, one would recover the Brownian motion.
-Such a property can also be viewed as a 'Martingale decomposition' of BES(3), in an enlarged filtration (by including the future infimum).
+Following Pitman's $2M-B$ theorem, it has been shown (first in \cite{Jeulin_enlargement}) that for $2M-B$ (i.e., $\operatorname{BES}(3)$), if it is reflected against its future infimum, one recovers the Brownian motion.
+Such a property can also be viewed as the semimartingale decomposition of $\operatorname{BES}(3)$ in an enlarged filtration obtained by including the future infimum.